Scientific Name

 How to Grow and Care

-Kalanchoe care is minimal but be cautious about light levels.
-Strong southern light can burn the tips of the leaves.
-Place pots in partial sun to light shade areas when growing Kalachoes.
+Kalanchoe care is minimal, but be cautious about light levels.
+Intense sunlight can burn the tips of the leaves.
+Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
-They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
-Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+They prefer bright, sunny locations, especially in the growing season.
+Water moderately from fall to winter when the growth is most active.
+Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
+Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
-They prefer warmth.
-Don't let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
-Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.
+Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
 When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
-Ensure pots can drain well, and saucers can empty easily… – See more at: How to Grow and Care for Kalanchoe
+Ensure pots can drain well and saucers can empty easily.

 Forms and Hybrids